graylog-labs/cli-dashboard/README.md

     # In this OSX example graylog-dashboard has been linked to the graylog-dashboard.js file in /usr/local/share/npm/...
     # Execute /usr/local/share/npm/bin/graylog-dashboard to try it out

-#### Bugs

-* If you have been prompted for options, the arrow up/down keys might skip a stream.
-You can work around this by using the mouse.
-It appears to be an incompatibility between blessed & any prompt library.

 ### The Dashboard in the Wild

 Because this stuff looks like it is from space we suspect that people like to show it. **Send us a photo of your dashboard running somewhere**